5 min read

 HIPAA Breach Notification Rule

 The HIPAA Breach Notification Rule requires covered entities and business associates to notify affected individuals, the U.S. Department of Health and Human Services (HHS), and, in some cases, the media, in the event of a breach of unsecured PHI.
-A breach is defined as “an impermissible use or disclosure under the Privacy Rule that compromises the security or privacy of the protected health information.”
+A breach is defined as the unauthorized acquisition, access, use, or disclosure of PHI that compromises its security or privacy.
 Notifications must be provided without unreasonable delay and no later than 60 days after discovering the breach.

 HIPAA Enforcement Rule